Characters of the Overwatch franchise: Baptiste

 After approximately a week of teases through their social media sites, Blizzard formally introduced Baptiste as the game's 30th hero with an origin story video on February 25, 2019, and was added to the PTR the following day.
 Baptiste was made live for all servers on March 19, 2019.
-In June 2019, Blizzard released "What You Left Behind" a short story about Baptiste's background written by Alissa Wong and illustrated by Arnold Tsang.
+In June 2019, Blizzard released "What You Left Behind" a short story about Baptiste's background written by Alyssa Wong and illustrated by Arnold Tsang.
 Alongside the story, Blizzard ran a mini 2-week "Reunion" event that allowed players to earn skins and other cosmetics related to the story by winning matches across any mode and watching specific Twitch streams.
+During Pride Month of June 2023, Blizzard affirmed that they had written Baptiste as bisexual, with content updates during that month to explicitly reflect this.

 Baptiste is voiced by Benz Antoine.
 Antoine had gotten the role in part for his ability to speak Creole with a French accent.

 Brigitte

-Brigitte Lindholm is a Swedish engineer and adventurer, who wears powered armor similar to Reinhardt.
+Brigitte Lindholm is a Swedish engineer and adventurer, who is the youngest daughter of Torbjörn and wears powered armor similar to Reinhardt.
 She wields a Rocket Flail that allows her to strike several enemies in close range, and can be thrown in a Whip Shot to hit distant targets and knock them back.
-She has the ability to engage a Barrier Shield to protect herself and others behind it from damage for a limited time, and when it is active, she can charge a short distance forward in a Shield Bash, stunning the first enemy she hits.
-She is also able to throw Repair Packs that can help heal other allies.
-Her Ultimate ability is Rally that allows her to move faster, and provide nearby allies with additional armor while the ability is active.
+She has the ability to engage a Barrier Shield to protect herself and others behind it from damage, and when it is active, she can charge a short distance forward in a Shield Bash, damaging and knocking back enemies infront of her.
+Her passive ability Inspire heals nearby teammates when she damages enemies with her Rocket Flail.
+She is also able to throw Repair Packs that can heal other allies.
+Her Ultimate ability is Rally that allows her to move faster, provide nearby allies with additional overhealth, gain armor and gain upgraded shield with more size and health, while the ability is active.

-Brigitte is the youngest daughter of Torbjörn Lindholm, Overwatch's former chief engineer.
-She was named by her godfather Reinhardt Wilhelm, to whom Torbjörn and his pregnant wife Ingrid were indebted to after Reinhardt saved his life during "Operation White Dome" in Istanbul.
-As such, Brigitte became close friends with Reinhardt, and grew up on his tales of heroes and chivalry.
-While Torbjörn was more interested in creating weapons, Brigitte's aptitudes were for creating armor and defensive systems.
-After the fall of Overwatch, Reinhardt elected to travel the world as something of a knight-errant, and Brigitte, to his surprise, asked him if she could accompany him as his squire, to which he agreed.
-Her job included maintaining Reinhardt's Crusader armor, to which she was well-suited as it was based on a design created by her father, but as time went on, she was often required to take care of Reinhardt himself, who maintained an overenthusiasm for combat in spite of his increasing age and frailty.
-Eventually she decided that just maintaining Reinhardt's armor was not enough, and had Reinhardt train her in combat while she created her own suit of armor in secret, so that she could fight alongside him.
-She accompanies Reinhardt to answer Winston's Overwatch recall.